Korean Lessons — Free to Start

 How to Say "I Love You" in Korean (with Romance Levels)

-Say 'I love you' in Korean the right way: the three politeness levels of 사랑해, the difference between love (사랑) and like (좋아), 'I miss you', and pet names couples actually use.
+Say 'I love you' in Korean the right way: the three levels of 사랑해, how to write it in Hangul, love vs like (좋아해), 'I miss you', 'I love you too', and the pet names couples actually use.

 Read guide